-*- coding: utf-8 -*-

 INNER JOIN blocking_map_b b

-USING (block_key)''')
+USING (block_key)"""

 for a_record_id, b_record_id in pairs:

-(b_record_id, data_2[b_record_id]))
+(b_record_id, data_2[b_record_id]),

 pairs.close()